jaspreetl/Interactive-Lab-Hub/Final Project/README.md

 ## Project Plan

-This project will be done individually by Jaspreet
+This project will be done individually by Jaspreet Lal (jl4536).

 ### Big Idea